Skip to main content

 A Release is a Build bundled with an optional Configuration and is ready for immediate execution on a Stage.
 Once a Release got published, it cannot be mutated, so for any change, a new Release must be deployed.
 Pergola stores the history of all Releases, and as a result, Releases can be traced back to the exact state they were in when they were deployed.

 A Release always requires a successful Build.
-A Configuration is required only if your Project Manifest has references to configuration entries, or if you need customization per Stage (e.g. Identities).
+A Configuration is required only if your Project Manifest has references to Configuration entries, or if you need customization per Stage (e.g. Identities).

 How to deploy a Release?